 In this appeal, GEICO most fought off the punitive damage award.
 It is worth pointing out here that few states allow punitive damage awards under these facts.
 But California does.

 Notably, GEICO does not claim that is was not awful in this case.
 Instead, it makes the technical argument that no evidence was produced that any act of “bad faith” accident claim handling was committed or ratified by an officer, director, or managing agent of GEICO.
-The also argued that California law is that bad faith claim handling, without more, is insufficient to support an award of punitive damages.
+They also argued that California law is that bad faith claim handling, without more, does not support an award of punitive damages.
 No one disputes this.
 But clearly, this was much more than that.
 Finally, GEICO contended that the punitive damage award of $1 million was excessive, arguing that a 3:1 punitives to award damage was not appropriate.

 You can read the opinion on the link in the first paragraph if you like.
 The summary of the opinion I think is “GEICO you are awful and you deserve to pay every penny.”
 Okay, that might just be my own interpretation!
 But the verdict was affirmed and GEICO was made to pay over a million dollars when they could have done the right thing and just paid the $50,000 they owned this poor man.